 Reproducibility and Open Science

 Reproducibility in AI-biology has two linked meanings: computational reproducibility (code, weights, data, random seed) and experimental reproducibility (protocols, reagents, instruments, operators, environment).
 A notebook that reruns is necessary but not sufficient if the assay cannot be repeated.
-The DOME framework (Walsh et al., Nat Methods 2021) is the per-paper reporting standard; model cards and dataset cards provide the documentation layer; Bridge2AI and ARPA-H IGoR provide the institutional infrastructure.
-The AlphaFold 3 restricted release and the Boltz/Chai open-source response illustrate that open-source releases can fill capability gaps when the field judges restrictions excessive.
+DOME is a community reporting checklist for supervised machine learning in biology (Walsh et al., 2021); model cards and dataset cards provide additional documentation layers.
+Bridge2AI and ARPA-H IGoR provide federal infrastructure examples.
+AlphaFold 3’s initial restricted release, its November 2024 academic code-and-weights release, and separately developed Boltz and Chai models illustrate distinct reproducibility and licensing choices.

 Use this chapter to: